twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-diamond-meditation%zh.rst

 Some Reflections
 ~~~~~~~~~~~~~~~~~

-With the knowledge of abhidhamma teaching the mind process in meditation is more clear.
+With the knowledge of abhidhamma teaching, the mind process in meditation is becoming clear.
 In Sayadaw’s talks on practice, it is very rare to talk about impermanence only the mind states and their changing process.
 (It was the same in Thae Inn Gu Sayadaw’s talks).
 It does not mean that the three universal characteristics are not important.
 It was mentioned by the Buddha very often in practice.
 In Mogok Sayadaw’s talks also we find a lot of them.
 Its importance is we can see very clear if we put it into the 12 links of paṭiccasamuppāda (see many talks by Mogok Sayadawji).

 Sayadaw U Candima called this satipaṭṭhāna as cittānupassanā, just contemplate in the mind only, and not concerning for rūpa and vedanā phenomena.
 In the beginning of the sitting, it doesn’t have any object to observe, and it’s just pure awareness.
 It does not mean there is no object at all.
 A mind with no object is impossible, even path and fruition minds have Nibbāna as its object.
 Why is the observing mind purely aware here?
 A yogi attains jhāna which is upekkhā samādhi with it only can do this practice.
 A person is not dead yet, so the mind will always arise.
 Even the following mind can observe the preceding contemplative mind (path factors mind)